EyeTrackVR/EyeTrackVR/docs/_pages/Full_Build_Guide.md

 {% include custom/images/image_2.html url="https://i.imgur.com/gopjVG3.png" max-width="500" caption="" alt="drawing" %}

 The PCB that receives the 5V power is the one with the resistor.
 The second one, which gets its power from the ground pin of the first, does not have a resistor on it and its power input pin is the AR pin (After-Resistor).
 The 2nd PCBs ground pin goes to the ground of the system, in the diagram it is the ESPs ground pin.

+## Solder resistors on PCB V3.

+You only need 1 PCB to have resistors per eye.

+Tin the resistor pads.
+Note: in this example, I use too much solder, it should only be enough to lightly cover the pad.
+{% include custom/images/image_2.html url="https://i.imgur.com/gb4etdB.jpg" max-width="400" caption="" alt="img" %}

+Next, grab a resistor and hold it on the pads.
+{% include custom/images/image_2.html url="https://i.imgur.com/ev5QFch.jpg" max-width="400" caption="" alt="img" %}

+While holding the resistor add solder to your soldering iron and apply it to the resistor.

+I like to do this by having a piece of my solder stick up in the air and then put it on my iron that way.
+{% include custom/images/image_2.html url="https://i.imgur.com/8jCQOHw.jpg" max-width="400" caption="" alt="img" %}

+Flip the PCB and solder the other end.
+{% include custom/images/image_2.html url="https://i.imgur.com/CHUb7Iv.jpg" max-width="400" caption="" alt="img" %}

+Now repeat for the other one.
+{% include custom/images/image_2.html url="https://i.imgur.com/jZYAm5O.jpg" max-width="400" caption="" alt="img" %}

+## Solder LEDs on PCB V3.
+Tin the LED pads.
+{% include custom/images/image_2.html url="https://i.imgur.com/pjvLHJL.jpg" max-width="400" caption="" alt="img" %}

+Orientate the LED and hold in place.
+{% include custom/images/image_2.html url="https://i.imgur.com/RbHZQhl.jpg" max-width="400" caption="" alt="img" %}

+Solder one end.
+{% include custom/images/image_2.html url="https://i.imgur.com/VyClWvp.jpg" max-width="400" caption="" alt="img" %}

+Flip areound and solder the other end.
+{% include custom/images/image_2.html url="https://i.imgur.com/tFCQTqE.jpg" max-width="400" caption="" alt="img" %}

 ## Wire up the PCBs V3.